 The Internet’s popularity has nowadays exceeded all expectations, having become more explosive and indispensable than ever.
 Whether you’re missing a piece of information, or whether you want to search for a movie, the web seems like the easiest and most reliable source of information.
-Although the Internet has become such a significant part of our lives, few of us understand how this incredible tool works, or how it has become this efficient.
+Although the Internet has become such a significant part of our lives and almost everyone has access to fibre optic installers, few of us understand how this incredible tool works, or how it has become this efficient.

 In this article, we will cover enough to give you a basic understanding of the concepts involved and will highlight the way in which millions of computers all over the world are digitally connected to each other by cables, fibres or wireless links.
 Using the Internet to browse websites, communicate with people, download pictures and videos is seamlessly accessible, but what hides behind this incredible network of wires and digital connections?